 At Dholdholi Mrs. Champa Hadthal, the wife of the Project-in-charge who is a trained tailor is helping a few women in learning tailoring.
 We plan to increase the number of machines in order to teach more number of local women.

 How can you support the Cilpajodi and Dholdholi WEPs?

 The Cilpajodi and Dholdholi Child and Mother Care Centres have focused on education and awareness.
 They are transitioning to vocational training through sewing and tailoring.
 They will need to have sewing machines, cloth, thread, and other sewing equipment.
 In the future, microloans for sewing machines for women to purchase will be offered.
-You can help by donating to the following:
+You can help by donating.